open-telemetry/oteps/text/entities/0256-entities-data-model.md

     </td>
     <td>string
     </td>
-    <td>Defines the type of the Entity.
+    <td>Defines the type of the entity.
 MUST not change during the
 lifetime of the entity.
 For example: "service" or "host".
 This field is required and MUST not be empty for valid entities.
     </td>